mando/koulesII/README.md

-# Koules - Pixi.js Edition
+# KoulesII - Enhanced Physics Space Game

-A modern JavaScript/Pixi.js implementation of the classic Koules game, originally created by Jan Hubicka in 1995.
+A modern JavaScript/Pixi.js evolution of the classic Koules game, originally created by Jan Hubicka in 1995.
+KoulesII features enhanced physics, deadly walls, and gravitational black holes for an extremely challenging space piloting experience.

-## About Koules
+## About KoulesII

-Koules is a fast-paced physics-based space game where players control rockets to push balls into holes while avoiding collisions.
+KoulesII is an enhanced version of the classic fast-paced physics-based space game where players control rockets to push balls into holes while surviving in an extremely dangerous environment.
 The game features:

+- **Acceleration-based controls** with realistic momentum and inertia
+- **Deadly walls** that destroy any object on contact
+- **Gravitational black holes** that pull objects toward them
+- **Instant death mechanics** for maximum challenge
-- Real-time physics simulation
+- Real-time physics simulation with enhanced collision detection
 - Multi-player support (up to 5 players)
 - Progressive difficulty levels
-- Retro-style graphics and sound effects
+- Retro-style graphics and procedural sound effects

 ## Features

-### Game Mechanics
+### Enhanced Game Mechanics
-- **Rocket Control**: Navigate your rocket using thrust in any direction
+- **Acceleration-Based Control**: Navigate your rocket using realistic thrust physics with momentum and inertia
+- **Deadly Environment**: All walls instantly destroy any object that touches them
+- **Gravitational Black Holes**: Holes pull nearby objects toward them - helpful for balls, deadly for rockets
-- **Physics Simulation**: Realistic collision detection and momentum physics
+- **Enhanced Physics**: Realistic collision detection with mass-based interactions
-- **Ball Management**: Push balls into holes to score points
+- **Ball Management**: Push balls into holes to score points without getting your rocket killed
+- **Extreme Challenge**: Every movement requires precision and planning
-- **Progressive Levels**: Increasing difficulty with more balls and obstacles
+- **Progressive Levels**: Increasing difficulty with more balls, obstacles, and gravitational hazards
-- **Multi-player**: Support for 1-5 players simultaneously
+- **Multi-player**: Support for 1-5 players simultaneously in the ultimate survival challenge

 ### Technical Features
 - **Modern JavaScript**: ES6+ modules and async/await
-- **Pixi.js Rendering**: Hardware-accelerated 2D graphics
+- **Pixi.js Rendering**: Hardware-accelerated 2D graphics with particle effects
-- **Web Audio API**: Dynamic sound generation
+- **Web Audio API**: Procedural sound generation with multiple sound types
+- **Enhanced Physics**: Force-based movement with gravitational calculations
 - **Responsive Design**: Scales to different screen sizes
 - **Cross-platform**: Runs in any modern web browser
+- **Real-time Effects**: Gravitational field visualization and explosion particles

 ## Controls